DaneelTrevize/TABSAT/Features.md

 * Granting constant full map vision, as though you have 'The Beholder', or the final wave has begun.

-* Setting the Extra Resource Supplies levels of the Command Center.
+* Adding to the Extra Resource Supplies levels of the Command Center.

 * Granting free/bonus units and buildings, of variable number (e.g. 3 Rangers, or 1 Titan).